Antalya Airport: History

 The airport was built to accommodate the millions of passengers who come to Turkey's Mediterranean beaches in summer.
 It consists of two international terminals and one domestic terminal.
 The construction of International Terminal 1 started in 1996 by Bayindir Holding and it was ready for service on 1 April 1998.
 International Terminal 2 was opened in 2005 and the domestic terminal was opened in 2010.
 The airport is operated by Fraport TAV Antalya A.S., a joint-venture between Fraport AG and TAV Airports.

 In July 2011, the airport was selected as Best Airport in Europe (10–25-million-passenger category) by Airports Council International (ACI).

 In 2003, the airport handled 10 million passengers, representing an increase of 78% since 1998.
 According to ACI statistics, Antalya Airport ranked 30th in 2005, 2008 and 2009 for international passenger traffic.
 In 2008, AYT was the world's 30th-busiest airport in international passengers traffic.
 In 2009, AYT also held its 30th spot in that category among world airports, with 15,210,733 international passengers.
 By the end of 2010, it rose to the 23rd spot with over 18 million international passengers.

 A new airport is due to open west of Antalya, close to Kaş.

+IFC is financing the expansion and modernization of Antalya Airport in Türkiye by providing a €150 million loan to Fraport TAV, as part of a broader €1.9 billion investment involving several other financial institutions.
+The initiative's stated aims are to enhance Turkey’s competitiveness in global tourism, improve transportation connectivity, and bolster economic recovery post-COVID-19.
+The IFC stated it wishes to reduce carbon emissions in order to achieve LEED Gold certification for the airport.